ehhong/identityexploration/_posts/projects/2019-07-14-myunginlee.md

   url: "assets/images/projects/myunginlee/myunginlee-read.png"
   alt: "read"

-quote: I think misconceptions transcend the color of your skin.
+quote: Misconceptions transcend the color of your skin.
 Your personality... that transcends everything.

 bio: "
 <h2>Myung In Lee</h2>